-- Be sure costumes are flame retardant. - Keep costume short to prevent tripping/falling (bumps in the night). - Try make up instead of a mask that may obstruct vision (when crossing streets and going up and down steps).
-Masks can also be hot. - Be sure kids wear light colored costumes or reflective tape on costumes so they can be seen by drivers. - Create a map of a safe trick or treat area.
-Set a time limit for the kids to go by. - Kids should stay in groups and parents should accompany young children. - Older kids should trick or treat with friends, and parents should KNOW where they are going. - Tell older kids to stop only at familiar houses and only when the lights are on. - Try to get your kids to trick or treat while it is still light out. - If it is dark out, make sure they take a flashlight with them. - Make sure children know their home address and telephone number(s). - Make sure children know how to use 9-1-1 properly. - Teach children how to say "NO" in a loud voice if someone tries to get them to go somewhere, accept anything other than a treat, or leave with them. - Teach children not to approach vehicles.
+- Be sure costumes are flame retardant. - Plan costumes that are bright and reflective.
+Be sure that shoes fit well and that costumes are short enough to prevent tripping or contact with a flame. - Consider adding reflective tape to costumes and/or trick or treat bags. - Try non-toxic make up instead of a mask that may obstruct vision (when crossing streets and going up and down steps).
+Masks can also be hot. - Create a map of a safe trick or treat area.
+Set a time limit for the kids to go by. - Kids should stay in groups and parents should accompany young children. - Older kids should trick or treat with friends, and parents should KNOW where they are going. - Older children, who are going out without an adult, should take a cell phone with them. - Tell older kids to stop only at familiar houses and only when the lights are on. - Try to get your kids to trick or treat while it is still light out. - If it is dark out, make sure they take a flashlight (with fresh batteries) with them. - Make sure children know their home address and telephone number(s). - Make sure children know how to use 9-1-1 properly. - Teach children how to say "NO" in a loud voice if someone tries to get them to go somewhere, accept anything other than a treat, or leave with them. - Teach children not to approach vehicles.